Asking what is clear coat will deliver up a mind blowing amount of results!

 For the duration of this article I will simply refer to this as factory paint.
-This differs from any car that has been repainted entirely, or has had individual panels of the car been repainted typically due to a collision or accident of some kind.
+This differs from any car that has been repainted - either entirely or sections of the car.

 Most people find it helpful to think of clear coat as traditional car paint with no pigment or color to it.

 Clear coat was originally developed as a way to comply with tighter air quality requirements.
 The key factor being the VOC's (Volatile Organic Compounds) that were part of traditional car painting systems.

 By developing and using clear coats, the industry was capable of meeting these tighter VOC compliment rules

 Protection can mean many things.
 The clear coat on your car helps protect against the elements of weather, UV rays from the sun, and the many types of airborne pollutants.